Best Pillow for Vertigo: How the Right Support Can Reduce Dizziness and Improve Sleep

 • Increase muscle tension

-• Cause frequent tossing and turning
+• Causes frequent tossing and turning

 • Trigger dizziness when changing positions